-(g) The movements in the loss allowance for impairment of other receivables are as follows:
+(f) The movements in the loss allowance for impairment of other receivables are as follows:

-2023 RMB'000 2022 RMB'000
+2024 RMB'000 2023 RMB'000

-At beginning of year 94.091 16,648
+At beginning of year 95,666 94,091

-Provision on impairment losses (note b) 89,697

-Provision on/(reversal of) impairment losses 1,575 (12,254)
+(Reversal of)/provision on impairment losses (2,471) 1,575

-At end of year 95,666 94,091
+At end of year 93,195 95,666

 Deposits and other receivables mainly represent deposits with suppliers and governments.
 Expected credit losses are estimated by applying a loss rate approach with reference to the historical loss record of the Group.
 The loss rate is adjusted to reflect the current conditions and forecasts of future economic conditions, as appropriate.
-The loss rate applied as at 31 December 2023 and 2022 was assessed to be immaterial.
+The loss rate applied as at 31 December 2024 and 2023 was assessed to be minimal.

 The financial assets included in the above balances relate to receivables for which there was no recent history of default and past due amounts, except for the consideration receivables mentioned in above note (b).
-As at 31 December 2023 and 2022, the loss allowance was assessed to be immaterial.

-Information about the impairment of other receivables and the Group's exposure to credit risk can be found in Note 40.
+Information about the impairment of other receivables and the Group's exposure to credit risk can be found in Note 41.